 - This will generate a Scatter plot as below:

-- Now select ‘Fill & Line’ in the ‘Format Data Series’ and click on ‘Marker’
+- Now select ‘Fill & Line’ in the ‘Format Data Series’ and click ‘Marker.’

 - Under the ‘Marker’ section, expand the ‘Fill’ option and then select ‘Vary colors by point’ as below:

-Choosing this option will give different color to each data point or dot.
+Choosing this option will give different colors to each data point or dot.

 - Now under the ‘Marker’ section, expand ‘Marker Options’ and then select ‘Built-in’ and increase the size as below: